aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 ## Set PHP CLI path in pstorm including xdebug extension path

-(this is setup only for php script debugging. further configuration needed for laravel debugging) open a index.php script in pstorm menu select run > debug to debug will get error php interpreter not installed
+This is setup only for php script debugging. further configuration needed for laravel debugging.

-open preferences
+open preferences dialog using `cmd+,`

-cmd+,
-in preferences list
+select `languages & frameworks > php`

+click browse button for the CLI interpreter to open a edit box

+click the `+` button to open the `select cli intrepreter` dropdown

+select the `other local ...` dropdown selection to open the `cli interpreters` dialog box

+paste in the parent directory of the PHP CLI (`/usr/local/bin`) into the `PHP Executable` text box

+The path pasted into the text box will automatically change to the PHP CLI Path (`/usr/local/bin/php`) and you will see the version of the CLI displayed below the text box.
+Also if XDebug was installed and configured for that version of the PHP interpreter, then the XDebug version will also be shown under the text box.

+Otherwise install and configure XDebug as outlined in the next section and.
+Once configured phpstorm should automatically detect it.

+> use the `which php` to get the path to the PHP executable

+To test the interpreter and XDebug are working:

+open a `index.php` script

-select project settings > php
+from application menu select `run > debug`

-click browse on the interpreter to open a edit box which php paste the result path parent bin directory /usr/local/bin next to edit box it will detect and show the xdebug as the debugger if is installed and its configured otherwise we need to install and configure xdebug on our machine(same as for vscode) once configured pstorm should detect it
+Should be able to debug otherwise will get error if php interpreter not installed

-## Aside: Installing XDebug
+## Aside: Installing and configuring XDebug

 Below are steps to install and configure xdebug:
 #install xdebug